Ferguson has 'a word' with Young about diving

 "Then you see the other night in the Chelsea game, we are in an age where you expect it now."

-Drogba, who scored the only goal in his side's 1-0 win over Barcelona, was widely criticised in the media and by some present and former players for going down far too easily throughout the game.
+In that match, Chelsea's Didier Drogba, who scored the only goal in his side's 1-0 win over Barcelona, was widely criticised in the media for going down far too easily throughout game.

-Asked about the criticism of Drogba on Friday, however, Di Matteo said: "Everybody is entitled to an opinion, but he was marked by two men for most of the game and came under a physical battering, so we have to be objective in our reaction.

-"Our players are fair.
-Everybody has their own style but we are a fair team.
-He was very helpful to the team (against Barcelona), gave us an outlet and scored a vital goal so we were pleased."
+Ferguson added: "You get bad decisions and good ones.
+Believe me, it does even itself out."